opentensor/developer-docs/docs/btcli-permissions.md

 The workstations you use to do this work can be referred to as a permissionless workstation (requiring neither private key), a coldkey workstation or a hotkey workstation, depending on which private key is provisioned.

 1. A **permissionless workstation** has only coldkey *public keys* on it.
-These are sufficient for viewing all public information about a wallet, such as TAO and alpha stake balances.
-That way, information about subnets, miners, and validators can be viewed without introducing the security risk of initializing your private keys on a device.
+Public keys are sufficient for viewing all information about a wallet, such as TAO and alpha stake balances.
+Information about wallets, subnets, miners, and validators can and should be viewed without initializing your private keys on a device, to avoid the security risk of compromising your keys.

     :::tip coldkey workstation security
     See [Permissionless workstation](./getting-started/coldkey-hotkey-security#permissionless-workstation)